apideck-libraries/portman/README.md

 #### globals options

 - **collectionPreRequestScripts** : Array of scripts that will be injected as Postman Collection Pre-request Scripts that will execute before every request in this collection.
+Values can be the script content or path to the script file (with `file:` prefix).
 - **keyValueReplacements** : A map of parameter key names that will have their values replaced with the provided Postman variables.
 - **valueReplacements** : A map of values that will have their values replaced with the provided values.
 - **rawReplacements** : Consider this a "search & replace" utility, that will search a string/object/... and replace it with another string/object/...